snyk-community/sdr-bootstrap-prepack/README.md

 This step is very important because here we need to understand what metadata is corresponding to our REST service interface.
 Metadata for generators has form of a JSON object structure, and each generator has its own structure.
-But SpringDataRest category of generators, from which we installed the list generator, has almost identical structure.
+But all generators from SpringDataRest category have almost identical structure.

 Metadata of SpringDataRest generators should describe what entities you want to be displayed by particular component.
-According to the Spring Data REST specification, we can have two types of presentation of the entity.
+According to the Spring Data REST specification, we can have two types of presentation of the entity:

 * The first is the entity itself - all fields which it has.
 * And the second is the entity projection - can include fields from entity or fields which take values from linked entities fields values.

 Read about Spring Data REST projections in <a href="http://docs.spring.io/spring-data/rest/docs/current/reference/html/#projections-excerpts.projections" target="_blank">Reference Documentation</a>.
-Now please examine the source code of `DepartmentView` projection in file `server/com/changeme/repository/DepartmentView` for `Department` entity.
+Now please examine the source code of `DepartmentView` projection in file `server/com/changeme/repository/DepartmentView.java` for `Department` entity.

 ```java
 @Projection(name="departmentView", types = {Department.class})